leouieda/website/blog/gmt-after-scipy2017.md

-# Current implementation
+## Current implementation

-All our code is hosted on the [GenericMappingTools/gmt-python](https://github.com/GenericMappingTools/gmt-python) repository on Github.
+All our code is hosted on the [GenericMappingTools/gmt-python](https://github.com/GenericMappingTools/gmt-python) repository on GitHub.
 The Python package itself is called `gmt` so that you can `import gmt` instead of `import gmt-python` (which looks a bit silly).
 The following example wasn't on the video but it shows what is currently